 Pursuing a career in accounting can be fulfilling for people with a knack for numbers and analytics.
 However, those serious about entering the field should realize the road to a career in the accounting field is a journey marked by educational benchmarks, which can fluctuate depending on the type of accounting career desired.
 Because of this, it’s important for students to learn how to study accounting based on their interests, so they can be as prepared as possible to enter the industry in the manner they desire.

 The need for people with accounting skills is projected to be strong for years to come.
 For instance, the U.S. Bureau of Labor Statistics projects a 10 percent growth in the number of jobs for accountants and auditors between 2016 and 2026, a faster growth rate than average.
 Accountants typically analyze financial statements to ensure accuracy, prepare tax statements, and devise various strategies to enhance a company’s financial efficiency.
 However, with more education, career opportunities in accounting can go beyond this level.

 Those who obtain advanced degrees such as a master’s or a doctorate can pursue various high-level accounting and corporate finance positions.
-One such position is that of financial controller, the person who manages a corporation’s financial recordkeeping and oversees its accounting and accounting-related departments, including payroll.
+One such position is that of a financial controller, the person who manages a corporation’s financial recordkeeping and oversees its accounting and accounting-related departments, including payroll.
 Another high-level position is that of chief financial officer (CFO), the executive who typically oversees the financial health of an organization through the analysis of financial reports, the direction of investment activities, and the implementation of long-term financial corporate strategies.

 The Fundamental Skills of the Accounting Field